Answers to some common questions about Reverse Osmosis systems, how they work

 Home Reverse Osmosis systems also enhance the quality of your food.

 Purer water means purer food, fresh taste and overall health improvement.

 An RO system reduces the need to purchase bottled water.

 Plastic bottles contain their own contaminants and minerals, especially after prolonged storage and distribution.

-Reverse Osmosis keeps your water clean, fresh, and always drinkable.
+An RO System keeps your water clean, fresh, and always drinkable.

 However, the process of RO involves the stripping away of essential minerals such as calcium and magnesium.
-As a result, there is an ongoing debate on the validity of the reverse osmosis process in water purification.
+As a result, there is an ongoing debate on the validity of the process in water purification.